Leveraging Convolutional and Graph Networks for an Unsupervised Remote Sensing Labelling Tool: Introduction

+To address the challenge of costly and time-consuming labelling in remote sensing, we sought to develop a toolchain that enhances efficiency by presenting experts with visually and contextually similar content for rapid annotation.
+Inspired by Content-Based Image Retrieval (CBIR), which retrieves similar images through feature representation, indexing, and similarity measurement \citep{LI202194}, we extend this concept to an unsupervised setting where semantic organisation is achieved without predefined labels.
+Unlike prior approaches that rely on low-level descriptors or purely deep learning-based embeddings, our method integrates Convolutional Neural Networks (CNNs) for rich feature extraction and Graph Neural Networks (GNNs) for encoding neighbourhood relationships, enabling context-aware embeddings that preserve spatial semantics.
+This design mitigates the impact of outliers, introduces rotational invariance, and supports interactive exploration of large datasets.
+In contrast to existing manifold embedding tools \citep{patel2023manifold}, which suffer from feature misalignment and orientation sensitivity, our pipeline provides a more robust and reliable foundation for visual labelling.

-\begin{itemize} \item[\textbf{A)}] We improve the coherence of embedding spaces by achieving tighter cluster formation, facilitating easier navigation through unsupervised clustering. \item[\textbf{B)}] By integrating Graph Neural Networks (GNNs) and feature encoding on image segmentations, we demonstrate that the resulting two-dimensional embedding space is rotationally invariant, making the approach more robust to spatial transformations. \item[\textbf{C)}] Finally, we apply this methodology to develop an advanced interactive tool for exploration and labelling, enhancing both efficiency and accuracy in labelling tasks. \end{itemize}
+Specifically, we make the following contributions: \begin{itemize} \item[\textbf{A)}] We improve the coherence of embedding spaces by achieving tighter cluster formation, facilitating easier navigation through unsupervised clustering. \item[\textbf{B)}] By integrating GNNs and feature encoding on image segmentations, we demonstrate that the resulting two-dimensional embedding space is robust to spatial transformations and encodes local context. \item[\textbf{C)}] Finally, we apply this methodology to develop an advanced interactive tool for exploration and labelling, enhancing both efficiency and accuracy in dataset creation. \end{itemize}